Iain Wilson: Club career

 On 2 June 2022, Wilson signed a two-year contract for Queen of the South, having previously had two loan spells at Palmerston.

+On 16 August 2023, Wilson rejoined Greenock Morton on a season-long loan from the Dumfries club.

 International career

 Selected for the Scotland under-20 squad in the 2017 Toulon Tournament, Wilson played as Scotland beat Brazil under-20s 1–0, which was the nations first ever win against Brazil at any level.
 The team went on to claim the bronze medal.
 It was the nations first ever medal at the competition.

 Selected for the under-21 squad in the 2018 Toulon Tournament.
 They lost to Turkey under-21s in a penalty-out and finished fourth.